 The Washington Department of Labor and Industries has two ongoing health and safety inspections at the facility that are unrelated to the tank rupture.
 The inspections were initiated after complaints in March and May 2026.
 The March inspection, focused on health, involves a valve on an aqua ammonia clarifier tank.
 The May inspection, focused on safety, involves a sinkhole caused by a failed drain.

-L&I cited the company in June 2025 after rigging equipment tied to a work-related finger amputation was moved before labor investigators cleared the scene.
+L&I cited the company in June 2025 after rigging equipment involved in a work-related accident that cost an employee a finger was moved before labor investigators cleared the scene.
 Records show four workers were exposed in the accident, and no penalty was assessed.

-Since the start of 2021, L&I has cited the facility for three health and safety violations, resulting in $3,400 in fines.
-The citations included a 2021 “serious” violation and a $700 penalty after a worker was exposed to a fall hazard on an unprotected platform more than 4 feet above the ground.
-Another 2021 “serious” violation involved employees failing to wear required face coverings during the COVID-19 pandemic.
+In 2021, L&I cited the facility for two other health and safety violations, but those resulted in a total of $3,400 in fines.
+The citations included a “serious” violation and a $700 penalty after a worker was exposed to a fall hazard on an unprotected platform more than 4 feet above the ground.
+Another “serious” violation involved employees failing to wear required face coverings during the COVID-19 pandemic.

 A federal lawsuit filed by former employee Andrew D. Headley was dismissed with prejudice in April 2025 after the parties reached an undisclosed settlement.
 Headley sued Nippon Dynawave Packaging Co. in late 2023, alleging the company fired him wrongfully and retaliated against him after a December 2021 workplace injury.
 The lawsuit also alleged disability discrimination and interference with the Family and Medical Leave Act.